Neal Pionk: Playing career

+USHL

 The Sioux City Musketeers selected Pionk in the fifth round, 66th overall, of the 2012 USHL Draft.
 Immediately after taking Hermantown to a state championship title in 2013, Pionk left the school to begin his junior ice hockey career in Sioux City.
 He played 12 games for the Musketeers during their 2012–13 season, recording one goal and six points in the process.
 The next season, he recorded two goals and 23 points in 54 regular season games for the Musketeers.
 Sioux City advanced to the Western Conference Finals of the 2014 USHL championships, where they were swept by the Waterloo Black Hawks.
 Overlooked in the 2014 NHL Draft, Pionk served as captain of the Musketeers for the 2014–15 season.
 With seven goals and 41 assists in 53 regular season games, Pionk led all USHL defensemen in scoring, and he was named the USHL Defenseman of the Year at the end of the season.
 The Musketeers were eliminated by the Sioux Falls Stampede in a five-game Western Conference Semifinal series that postseason.
 In 119 career games for Sioux City, Pionk recorded 10 goals, 77 points, a +44 plus–minus rating, and 199 penalty minutes.